rjagerman/mammoth/README.md

-# mammoth
+# Mammoth
-Mammoth: Web-scale topic modelling for the ClueWeb dataset
+Web-scale topic modelling for the ClueWeb dataset